QuantumRaC/Cybersec-Archive/notes/linux_notes.md

   - `ls -a` (`-a` is short for `--all`) shows hidden folders (those that beging with `.`)
   - `-h` for human readeable format
   - `-l` for long output including read-write permissions and dates
+    - e.g.
+        hacker@dojo:~$ ls -l
+        total 4
+        -rw-r--r-- 1 hacker hacker    0 May 22 13:42 college_file
+        drwxr-xr-x 2 hacker hacker 4096 May 22 13:42 pwn_directory
+      - file type
+        - first character - file type; `d` - directory, `-` - normal file
+      - permissions
+        - 3 characters for owner user permission
+        - 3 for group (that owns the file)
+        - 3 for all other (users and groups) access
+      - ownership information
+        - user that owns the file
+        - group that owns the file

 - `touch`
   - `touch newFile` creates newFile under current dir